epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Process for users wishing to bring files into SRCP
 --------------------------------------------------

 Users may ask Data Managers to allow them to upload files to SRCP.
 This might be to bring in extra data sets or bespoke code that they cannot download from the standard repositories available in SRCP.
+If data are being brought in, checks should be made that the user has permission to use the data in this way.

 A summary of the process for users wishing to bring supplementary data or code into SRCP is: